dexie/dexie-website/docs/dexie-react-hooks/useLiveQuery().md

 The observation is as fine-grained as it can possibly be - queries that would be affected by a modification will rerender - others not (with some exceptions - false positives happen but never false negatives).
 This is also true if your querier callback performs a series of awaited queries or multiple in parallell using Promise.all().
 It can even contain if-statements or other conditional paths within it, determining additional queries to make before returning a final result - still, observation will function and never miss an update.
 No matter how simple or complex the query is - it will be monitored in detail so that if a single part of the query is affected by a change, the querier will be executed and the component will rerender.

+## Limitations

+This hook will react to changes no matter if they are performed from the same tab or from another tab, window, web worker or service worker.
+The functionality is built-in into Dexie.js itself and a react app will also be able to observe changes made from another app that does not have dexie-react-hooks installed.
+However, it will only react to changes made using Dexie.js (version 3.1 or later).
+Changes made to IndexedDB in devtools will not be observed.
+Since there is no native API for this kind of observation, Dexie made it a first-class citisen for all that use Dexie.js as persistence layer.

 # Enhanced Example

 This example shows that...